 For the Seventh Plan, staff is not recommending specific MCS provisions for state building code improvement for site-built homes and commercial buildings.
-This is because all four states have a well-functioning process for continual improvement in minimum codes for new and remodeled buildings that is likely to incorporate all measures expected to be cost-effective in the Council's Seventh Plan.
-However, it is imperative for the state code processes to continue to identify and adopt cost-effective improvements and for utilities to support the adoption of and compliance with of costeffective improvements in codes.
-The proposed MCS for program design calls this out.
+This is because all four states have a well-functioning process for updating codes for new and remodeled buildings and many of the new construction measures expected to be cost - effective in the Council's Seventh Plan will likely be incorporated within the next rounds of state building code updates.
+However, it is imperative for the state code processes to continue to identify and adopt cost-effective improvements and for utilities to support the adoption of and compliance with cost-effective improvements in codes.
+The proposed MCS calls this out in the section on conservation program standards.